maveniverse/site-001/content/en/docs/overview.md

 {{% pageinfo %}}

-All the Maveniverse project was built with well defined purpose and goal: to help and guide Maven users.
+All the Maveniverse projects were built with well-defined purpose and goal: to help and guide Maven users.

 {{% /pageinfo %}}